Maddoxkkm/dvpl_converter/readme.md

 - [x] there are some unidentified headers and tail data in both lz4 file and dvpl file. will need to figure a bit more about them
 - [ ] set this as a usual script so it can be used to pack and unpack large directories.
+- [ ] Build a GUI interface to convert between the two without the need of Node.js and dependencies installed (Electron might be used)
 - [ ] improve it so it can also perform conversion on zipped files.

 ## Things that have been identified:

-- DVPL files are non-dvpl files compressed in LZ4_HC format, with frame header stripped and appended some footer instead (see below)
+- DVPL files are non-dvpl files compressed in LZ4_HC format, With custom footer data.
 - The last 20 bytes in DVPL files are in the following format:
     - 32-bit (4 byte) input size in Byte, encoded in little-Endian;
     - 32-bit (4 byte) compressed block size in Byte, encoded in little-Endian;